Skip to content

 Sites

-Sites represent the websites you want to crawl and search.
-You register a site by providing its domain name and a starting URL.
+A site is a website you want to crawl and search, registered by domain and starting URL.

 Register a new site